dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-your-data.md

 <a name="next-steps" />
 ## 4. Next steps

 Up and running with ChartIO on top of Snowplow?
-Visit the [Analyst Cookbook][analyst-cookbook] to find out about more ways to drive value from Snowplow data.
+Visit the [Analytics Cookbook][analyst-cookbook] to find out about more ways to drive value from Snowplow data.

 Return to [getting started analysing your Snowplow data](Getting-started-analysing-Snowplow-data).